 Room 15 Kids Sponsor Nepalese Child’s Education

 Through a charity called ANSWER (www.answernepal.org), Room 15 students are helping a young person in Nepal get a decent education.
-Over the previous nine years, my students at CPE and Sams Valley have each contributed $1 per month toward a Nepalese child’s school tuition.
-In 2016-17 I want to again challenge my class to continue the effort.
-In the past we supported a young Nepalese named Nur (shown below) and Prakash (also shown below), but this year we’re pleased to be supporting a splendid young lady named Riva.
+For twenty years, my students at CPE and Sams Valley have each contributed $1 per month toward a Nepalese child’s school tuition.
+I’ve challenged my current class to continue the effort.
+In the past we supported a young Nepalese named Nur (shown below) and Prakash (also shown below).
+These days were supporting a splendid young lady named Riva.

 Unfortunately, in Nepal and education is not a right, but instead a luxury.
-Attendance at a decent school costs approximately $300 per year, a huge amount by Nepalese standards.
+Attendance at a decent school costs approximately $500 per year, a huge amount by Nepalese standards.
 After all, Nepal is one of the poorest countries in the world.
 That’s where Room 15 comes in.
 If each Room 15 students contributes just $1 per month–a nickel per day–we’ll have enough to guarantee Riva gets the education most of us take for granted.
-Sams Valley kids successfully raised the funds to send Nur to school in 2008, and CPE kids covered the bulk of it in recent years.
-Can this year’s CPE students match their effort and carry on this worthy charity?
+Previous classes of kids successfully raised the funds to keep Riva in school.
+Can this year’s Room 15 students match their effort and carry on this worthy charity?

 ANSWER is based in Grand Rapids, Michigan.
 Crater High School graduate Roger Durham was a charter member of its Board, serving through 2011.
 Roger is a political science professor and department chair at Aquinas College in Grand Rapids.
 Roger’s wife, Lisa, also a Crater grad, is the administrative professional at ANSWER.